 The classical definition of this predicate is equivalent to the ISO predicate write_term/2 using the options portray(true) and numbervars(true).
-The portray(true) options allows the user to implement application-specific printing of terms printed during debugging to facilitate easy understanding of the output.
+The portray(true) option allows the user to implement application-specific printing of terms printed during debugging to facilitate easy understanding of the output.
 See also portray/1 and portray_text.
-SWI-Prolog adds quoted(true) to facilitate copy/paste of terms not affected by portray/1 and better distinguishing of e.g., 42, '42' and "42", a number, atom and string.
+SWI-Prolog adds quoted(true) to (1) facilitate the copying/pasting of terms that are not affected by portray/1 and to (2) allow numbers, atoms and strings to be more easily distinguished, e.g., 42, '42' and "42".